 Dr Hannah Priest is an academic writer and lecturer based in Manchester, UK.
 Her work focuses on sex, violence and monsters in popular culture (medieval and contemporary).
-We collared her (awkward werewolf joke?
-What a howler) on the panel of The Curse play to talk LOTS AND LOTS ABOUT FEMALE WEREWOLVES, OH MY.
+We collared her (awkward werewolf joke, just gonna own it) on the panel of The Curse play to talk LOTS AND LOTS ABOUT FEMALE WEREWOLVES, OH MY.

 Female werewolves in pop culture – Dr Hannah Priest tells all

 What first drew you to werewolf academia?
 As opposed to other monsters?